Leave of Absence

 - Your change of status may impact on tuition fees paid and due, and you may even be entitled to a refund (see link to Fee Reduction and Refund Policy in the See Also box).

-- If you are unsure as to exactly how your leave of absence may affect your tuition fees, please seek advice from the Student Fees section of Registry Services on 0114 222 1288 or email the link below.
+- If you are unsure as to exactly how your leave of absence may affect your tuition fees, please seek advice from the Student Fees section of the Student Administration Service on 0114 222 1288 or email the link below.

 3. Visa/Immigration Implications